Sai-Teja-2001/Entertainment-App/README.md

 ### Features

 Users are be able to:
-- SignUp for the website with their fullName email and password.
-- Login with their user and password.
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages